-Wall Street opens higher, Dow rises to record high
+US STOCKS-Wall St opens higher, Dow rises to record high

 "We're not having anything coming that the markets can sink their teeth into."

-Apple Inc (AAPL.O), a part of the Dow, is expected to report quarterly results after market close on Tuesday and its performance may hold the sway over tech stocks this week.
+Apple Inc, a part of the Dow, is expected to report quarterly results after market close on Tuesday and its performance may hold the sway over tech stocks this week.

-Seven of the 11 major S&P sectors were higher, with the financial index's .SPSY 0.38 percent rise leading the gainers.
+Seven of the 11 major S&P sectors were higher, with the financial index's 0.38 percent rise leading the gainers.

 On data front, contracts to buy previously owned homes rebounded in June after three straight monthly declines.